Miss Simmons

 PSHE

 At Boutcher School, we teach Personal, Social, Health Education (PSHE) and relationships as a whole-school approach to underpin children’s development as people and because we believe that this also supports their learning capacity.
 We use the Jigsaw Programme which offers us a comprehensive, carefully thought-through Scheme of Work which brings consistency and progression to our children’s learning in this vital curriculum area.
-This term the topic being covered across the school is Dreams and Goals.
-In this unit, children will think about their aspirations, how to achieve goals and develop their understanding of the emotions that go with this.
+The Curriculum map can be found on the school website.
+The first topic being covered across the school is: Being Me in My World.
+In this unit, children think about understanding their identity and how they fit well in the class, school and global community.

 SCIENCE